BlueJay909/runex/README.md

 # File: README.md
 # Path: README.md

-# Codetext
+# Runex

-`codetext` is a python tool that generates a plain text or json representation of a project's directory structure (plus file contents) following Git's `.gitignore` path and file matching rules.
+`runex` is a python tool that generates a plain text or json representation of a project's directory structure (plus file contents) following Git's `.gitignore` path and file matching rules.

 Without further ado let's share the motto of this project: